Dor-sketch/Dor-sketch/README.md

 - 🔍 Developed a secure server-client framework for encrypted real-time communication.

-- 🎓 Course: _Defensive System-Programming, The Open University of Israel._ (Under Review)

 - 📝 This project represents my most significant technical challenge and achievement to date.
 </details>